Keyboard shortcuts

 Accessibility is at the heart of everything Accessible Notes does.
 The app exists to make it easier to produce documents that work for everyone — including people who use screen readers, magnification software, refreshable braille displays, or other assistive technologies.

 Rather than treating accessibility as a checklist to complete at the end, it's built into the processing pipeline from the start.
-Every export format includes proper semantic structure, alt text for diagrams, tagged content for screen reader navigation, and correct heading hierarchy.
+Every export format includes proper semantic structure, alt text for figures, tagged content for screen reader navigation, and correct heading hierarchy.
 You get accessible documents by default, without needing to understand the technical details of each format's accessibility requirements.

-Your role in this is straightforward: write clear, well-structured notes and provide meaningful alt text for your diagrams.
+Your role in this is straightforward: write clear, well-structured notes and provide meaningful alt text for your figures.
 The app handles the rest — translating your content into the appropriate accessibility structures for each export format.

 Your responsibility before sharing